PromptECO/clariform/README.md

 $$ `clariform --help`

-Check the code for errors, exiting with a non-zero value when invalid:
+Check the syntax of a Clarity file, exiting with an error when invalid:

 $$ `clariform --check src/test/clariform/invalid.clar`

-Output validated code with consistent indentation and parens:
+Format validated code to have consistent indentation and parens:

 $$ `clariform src/test/clariform/malformed.clar`